archatelain/code-for-eco-532/poly.md

 :file_folder: Download the folder code-for-econometrics-101 from this git repo.
 This will be the main directory of this mini-course.
 Then create a subfolder named "part_1_basics" in the main directory.
 We will work in this subdirectory for part I.

-Let us tell Stata that when looking for files it should start directly in this folder.
+Let us tell Stata that when looking for files it should start directly in the folder "code-for-econometrics-101".
 Type:

 ```
-cd <path to>\<our folder>
+cd <path to>\code-for-econometrics-101\part_1_basics
 ```

-:exclamation: You should note type `<path to>\<our folder>` literally but rather put the path to the folder code-for-econometrics-101.
+:exclamation: You should not type `<path to>\` literally but rather put the path to the folder "code-for-econometrics-101".

 #### 1.2.
 The command line